DieterVanWerkum/google-earth-flyto-quiz/README.md

 I adapted my Google Earth quiz template for use in the new Google Earth for Chrome and Android.

-For now some pointers but I hope toi look into (translation from Dutch) eleborating shortly.
+Basic template, features:
+- multiple choice questions
+- true or false questions
+- optional 'skip question'-cheat (by uncommenting the link)

-This will be the right place to check for updates.
+Some pointers here and this will be the right place to check for updates.

+Hope this will get you started and of course you're welcome to check out the issues.
+Even better: let me know where I can find your next quiz!

+Cheers,
+Dieter